CrimpyCode/CrimpyCode/README.md

 <img width="800px" src="Banner.JPG" align="center" alt="GitHub Banner" />

 Hello!
 I'm Wonjae!
-I'm a full-stack software engineer and an accountant interested in merging my skills to ignite a spark in the tech space!
-I am currently open to any new clients or opportunities.
+I'm a full-stack software engineer and accountant, interested in merging my skills to ignite a spark in the tech space!
+I am currently open to any new freelance clients or opportunities.
 Please feel free to contact me via email or LinkedIn.

 <p>- 🌱 I’m currently learning Express and MongoDB!</p>